-- If your tahini isn’t runny, you may need to add a few tablespoons of water or plant milk to the dough.
+- If your tahini isn’t runny, you may need to add an extra tablespoon of oil to the batter.
 I love the brand Soom Foods or the 365 Whole Foods Tahini.
 They are nice and runny and will work best in this chocolate chunk cookie recipe.

 - I have not tried this recipe with a different nut or seed butter in place of tahini, but imagine you can safely substitute it.
 Just make sure it is runny and not thick.

 - Feel free to use chocolate chips in place of chocolate chunks.
 I prefer chocolate chunks because they melt into little pools of chocolate that are seriously drool worthy.

 - These cookies should last in an air tight container for about 1 week, but I’d be surprised if they last that long!

 Try these gluten free desserts next!

 - Decedent Vegan Avocado Chocolate Mousse

 - Best Ever Grain Free Brownies